curl/everything-curl/protocols.md

 sometimes turn out that some of the specifications are subject for vastly different interpretations or sometimes the engineers are just lazy and ignore sound advice in the specs and still deploy something that isn't adhering.
-Writing software that interoperates with other implemenations of the specifications can therefore end up to be hard work.
+Writing software that interoperates with other implementations of the specifications can therefore end up to be hard work.

 ## How much do protocols change?